riccardoNovaglia/octopus-marketing-code-test/NOTES.md

 - pytest didn't find the existing test, so I added config for it in the server directory
 - [node-sass is deprecated](https://www.npmjs.com/package/node-sass), so I swapped it for [sass](https://www.npmjs.com/package/sass)
 - I added an `.nvmrc` file to pin the node version to `v16.14.0` used to build/run the project since I have multiple node versions installed.
 See [their GitHub repo](https://github.com/nvm-sh/nvm) for instructions on how to set it up, if needed
+- I updated all libraries in the client since they were quite outdated and had known vulnerabilities
+- Now that the client fetches data from the server, both need to be running in order for the app to work

 ## TODOs